 Keep in mind that the probate process doesn’t have full reign on what was your life.
 Probate can’t touch a few of your assets, including:

 - Retirement accounts, such as 401(k)s, IRAs, or annuities

 To leave the legacy you desire, it’s vital to write it all out in your trust and will.
 Doing so will ensure that your assets go to the right hands.

 Taking charge of your family’s financial future can seem tricky.
 But we can help!

-To support you as you safeguard your financial security, I’ve created an up-to-date guide for parents who need life insurance here.
+To support you as you safeguard your financial security, I’ve created an up-to-date life insurance guide for parents.
 My guide can help you with your long term life insurance goals, especially with little kids at home!